AkshatGadhwal/EaseMyTrip/README.md

 - The developers and contributors of Flask, PostgreSQL, and other open-source libraries used in this project.
 - The community of developers and users who have provided support and feedback throughout the development process.

-Enjoy using EaseMyTrip for hassle-free flight and hotel bookings!
+Enjoy using EaseMyTrip for hassle-free trip bookings!